 Chris received his J.D. with distinction from University of Nebraska, College of Law and his undergraduate degree from University of Nebraska Medical Center.

-Miriam Gillett-Kunnath, PhD
+Miriam Gillett-Kunnath, PhD, MBA

 Dr. Gillett-Kunnath's practical areas of focus and expertise are in the life sciences, technology commercialization, synthetic chemistry, and analytical chemistry.
 Her research expertise involves patent landscapes on projects spanning engineering, pharmaceuticals, biopharmaceutical drugs, medical devices, hydrogen fuel cells, solar energy, alternative energy, nanoparticles, chemical compounds, polymer chemistry and database storage.